Paxos: Transport

 The island is serviced by combined passenger and vehicle ferries which operate year-round from the port of Igoumenitsa on the mainland of Greece (1.5 hours).
-In the tourist season hydrofoils, passenger ferries and sea-taxis operate from Corfu (1-2 hours).
+In the tourist season hydrofoils, passenger ferries and sea-taxis operate from Corfu (1–2 hours).
 A hydrofoil passenger service operates outside the tourist season, but is infrequent and weather dependent.
 Winter visitors should anticipate occasional periods of isolation.

-Dialect

-A dialect is spoken resembling that of Corfu and having a similar prosody.
-It is heavily influenced by Italian.